ptrptrd/dark-petrol-vscode/README.md

-# Dark Turquoise
+# Dark Petrol

-Calmness of blue and balance of green mixed in a theme
+Collection of colors matching the dark petrol as backgroun